ifzyy/ifzyy/README.md

-# Hello World
+<h1 align="center">Hi 👋, I'm Johnson</h1>
 I'm a software engineer who is passionate about creating technology to help people and companies.
 Some technologies I enjoy working with include ReactJS,JavaScript, APIs  mongoDb and node.js.
 In 2022, I made the great decision to enroll for the Microverse online school in which i learnt not only technical skills but also soft skills.
+I am currently open for oppourtunities.

 ## Tech-Stack, Tools & Technologies :computer: